 However, you save lots of money by taking one of the public buses.
 Direct buses #66 and #90 to the tourist centers in the south cost 4 €uros and get you there in about 40 minutes.
 Buses #60 and #91 take you to Las Palmas in about half an hour for as little as 2 €uros.
 You can pay cash – only with change or small bills – or by credit card if it’s equipped with NFC.

 As there are many more connections to the different towns around the island, you better check out the website of Global, the local bus company.
 As a matter of fact, Global’s blue buses are only connecting Gran Canaria’s towns and villages.
 If you want to travel within the city limits of Las Palmas, you need to take one of the yellow buses by Guaguas.
 I’m supplying you with more information in my Guide to LAS PALMAS.

 By the way, locals call all buses la guagua, not only those of the eponymous regional bus company.

 I’m not driving, but if you want to rent a car, you can do so right at the arrival hall.
 There are different car rental companies to choose from.

 Immigration and Customs

 The Canary Islands are part of the Schengen Area and the customs area of the European Union.
 Since they are not part of the tax area for excise duties and VAT, certain products are way cheaper than on the mainland.
 Looking at the gas prices, for instance, will probably make you cry.
-Also, cigarettes and liqueur are much cheaper and, most importantly, cosmetics and perfumes.
+Also, cigarettes and liquor are much cheaper, and, most importantly, cosmetics and perfumes.
 Also, small businesses with annual deals of less than €30,000 are exempt from tax liability.

 While there are hardly ever personal border controls within the Schengen Area, customs controls when coming from the Canary Islands are still possible.
 Therefore, make sure to keep your shopping within the allowed limits.